A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 If you’re still having trouble, try using hot water to loosen things up before tapping or twisting again.

-3. Clean The Filter And Brew Basket
+3. Clean the Filter and Brew Basket

 These components can become clogged with coffee grounds or oils over time, affecting the quality of your brewed coffee.